 (4) Nothing in subsection (3) shall operate or be deemed to operate so as to preclude any employee to whom the subsection applies continuing to contribute to the Railway Death Benefit and Endowment Fund after he has become, and while he continues to be, a contributor under this Act, if he so desires.

-[Section 33 8 amended by No. 65 of 1947 s.
+[Section 33 8 amended: No. 65 of 1947 s.
 5; No. 49 of 1996 s.
 64.]

 34. Provisions relating to employees who are qualified for superannuation allowance under the Superannuation Act 1871